PgBiel/elembic/docs/book/src/about/limitations.md

 Elembic's performance is, in general, satisfactory, and is logged on CI, but **may get worse if you use more features.** Here's a brief discussion about potential offenders:

-- **[Elements with `contextual: true`](../elements/creating/extra-options.md#making-more-context-available-with-contextual-true) have reduced benefits from memoization.** As such, if too many of them are placed (say, in the hundreds), they can cause a noticeable performance penalty.
+- **[Elements with `contextual: true`](../elements/creating/extra-options.md#making-more-context-available-with-contextual-true) have reduced benefits from memoization.** As such, if too many of them are placed (say, in the hundreds), they can cause a **considerable performance penalty**.
 However, it is not a problem if only a few of them are placed.
+- **[Filtered rules](../elements/styling/filtered-rules.md) and [ancestry tracking](../elements/filters/within.md)** are also heavy (although less) if there are too many matching elements (in the order of hundreds or thousands) / elements with ancestry tracking enabled.
+Be mindful when using these, and try to apply them to less used elements.
 - **Typechecking** of fields can add some overhead on each element instantiation, however this is expected to be mostly irrelevant in the average case (when using mostly native types or combinations of them) compared to Elembic's other features.
 Still, you can improve this by [overriding Elembic's default argument parser](../elements/creating/overriding-constr.md), or even disabling typechecking altogether with the `typecheck: false` option on elements, if that proves to be a bottleneck for your particular element.
-- **Special rules** such as revoke rules could potentially add some overhead.
-However, that overhead is expected to be **very insignificant,** especially if you aren't using hundreds of them.

 The only way to know whether Elembic is a good fit for you is to give it a try on your own document!